 All Criminal Justice Schools has compiled the most current and complete information on the paralegal profession.

-With lawyers increasingly using paralegals to make their work more efficient and cost-effective, the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook predicts the occupation to grow by 17 percent through 2022, which is faster than average.
+With lawyers using paralegals to make their work more efficient and cost-effective, the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook predicts the occupation to grow by 8 percent through 2024, adding over 21,000 jobs.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Keep reading to find out how to join the thousands of people who enter the paralegal field every year.

 Paralegal Salaries.
 Law firms are the largest employer of paralegals, but what is the median annual salary for paralegals?
 Find out here.

 Paralegals vs. Legal Assistants.
 These terms are often considered synonymous.
 However, recent efforts by the National Association of Legal Assistants to clarify the roles could change that.